 Psychological dependence can accompany physical dependence, leading to compulsive use despite adverse outcomes.
 Morphine addiction is similar in intensity to heroin addiction.
 Sudden withdrawal can be unpleasant, uncomfortable, and potentially even deadly.
 We’ll highlight the benefits of medical detox at dedicated morphine rehab centers below.

-Morphine Abuse Facts
+Morphine Abuse FAQs

 Next, some facts about morphine drug abuse before we outline some specific signs and symptoms indicating the potential presence of an opioid use disorder.